-There were a significant number of documents submitted in January 2011.
-We believe this coincides with the expected turnover in the IESG (3) in March, as the area directors (ADs) are trying to clear their queue before handing their duties off to the incoming ADs.
+There were a significant number of documents submitted in January and March 2011.
+We believe this coincides with the March turnover in the IESG (3), as the area directors (ADs) cleared their queue before handing their duties off to the incoming ADs.